grafana/metrictank/docs/graphite.md

   Metrictank only implements json, msgp, msgpack, and pickle.
 Grafana only uses json.
 In particular, Metrictank does not render images, because Grafana renders great.
 * Some less commonly used functions are not implemented yet in Metrictank itself, but Metrictank can seamlessly proxy those to graphite-web (see below for details)
   At Grafana Labs, 90 to 95 % of requests get handled by Metrictank without involving Graphite.
+* perl-style regex (pcre) are not supported in functions such as aliasSub, and if used, will return an error like so "error parsing regexp: invalid or unsupported Perl syntax: '(?!'...".
+See https://github.com/grafana/metrictank/issues/1776

 ## Processing functions